LoopKit/loopdocs/docs/operation/loop-settings/rileylink.md

 ![rileylink display with good comms](img/pod-rl-comms-good.svg){width="300"}
 {align="center"}

 ## Signal Loss

 If there is a problem communicating with that RileyLink compatible device, tapping on the line will show out-of-date or missing information.
-Go to [Troubleshoot: Red Loop: RileyLink Section](../../troubleshooting/yellow-red-loop.md#rileylink-compatible-device) for suggestions.
+Go to [Troubleshoot: Red Loop: Reset Loop-to-Pump Communications](../../troubleshooting/yellow-red-loop.md#reset-loop-to-pump-communications) for suggestions.

 With Loop 3